 Monday is perhaps the most forgetful day of the week.
-We live much of our lives with this escapist drive toward the weekend, thinking those two days will fulfill all of our needs and dreams.
+So much of life is spent with this escapist drive toward the weekend, thinking those two days will fulfill every need and dream.
 More sleep.
 More time to work on those assignments.
 A chance to have clean clothes again.
 Time with people I like.
 Time with God.

 Then Monday rolls around.